AstarLight/digital-image-processing/README.md

 Hi!This is my DIP homework repository!

-I will implement some basic digital image processing algorithms by using C++.
+I will implement some basic digital image processing algorithms by using C++.And I also use opencv to read image.

 Directory: